Small Claims Court / County Court

 You will need to produce 3 copies of the claim form for the court (for your file / for court / for defendant) and additional ones for each additional defendant.

 A mandatory court fee is payable to the court to issue proceedings, based on the value of your claim.
+(Fee Remission - do I have to pay a court fee?)

 The court fee is recoverable on a successful conclusion.